 Being around those who care about you will lift your spirits.
 If you haven’t spent time with those who genuinely rejoice in your life, it’s easy to feel down about being blocked by someone you truly like.
 Accept every outing invitation from friends and reach out to people you haven’t seen in a while.
 You’ll soon forget the fact that you were blocked!

 Get out as much as possible.
 If you’re home alone, you’re more likely to want to reach out to them or check their social media accounts.
-Plus, if you get active, you’ll feel better.
+Plus, you’ll feel better if you get active.

 Reassess your life goals.